-- Full Name
+- Full Name;

-- Full address
+- Full address;

-- Date of Birth
+- Date of Birth;

-- Current position of any accounts you have open with us
+- Current position of any accounts you have open with us.

 The CCR may share the data that we provide to them with other lenders, who can request your credit report in the following circumstances:

-- Where you apply for a new loan
+- Where you apply for a new loan;

-- Where you apply to restructure an existing loan
+- Where you apply to restructure an existing loan;

-- Where you may have arrears on an existing loan
+- Where you may have arrears on an existing loan;

 - If you breach the terms and conditions of a credit card or an overdraft facility.

-You can also request your personal credit report from the CCR.
-You can find out more about the CCR on the websites below:
+share your personal data with the Central Statistics Office.
+You can find out more about the CCR on the website below:

 If you believe we are processing your personal data unlawfully or if you believe that we no longer need your personal data, you have the right to request that we restrict the processing of your personal data.

-Right to be forgotten
+Right to Erasure (Right to be forgotten):

-Right to rectification
+Right to rectification (correct your personal data):

 Upon obtaining personal data we conduct checks to validate that it is accurate and up to date.
-We are reliant on you and other third parties to provide us with the correct information at all times.
+We are reliant on you and other third parties to provide us with the correct data at all times.
 If you believe that any of the personal data we hold for you is incorrect, it is important that you make us aware of this as soon as it is possible, for example if you have a new phone number or you have moved address you will need to update us with your new contact details.